MicrosoftDocs/windows-itpro-docs/education/windows/teacher-get-minecraft.md

     <!-- ![You can get the app now](images/get-the-app.png) -->

-4. Sign in to Windows Store for Business with your email address.
+4. Sign in to Microsoft Store for Business with your email address.

-5. Read and accept the Windows Store for Business Service Agreement, and then select **Next**.
+5. Read and accept the Microsoft Store for Business Service Agreement, and then select **Next**.

 6. **Minecraft: Education Edition** opens in the Windows Store for Business.
 Select **Get the app**.
 This places **Minecraft: Education Edition** in your Windows Store for Business inventory.